Keystone State Park

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Boat Rental: Near the main boat launch on Keystone Lake, Northwest Kayak and Canoe rents boats and sells bait, basic camping supplies, firewood and ice.
-In the summer the concession is open 10 a.m. to 7 p.m. weekdays, and 8 a.m. to 8 p.m. on weekends and holidays, unless otherwise posted.
+In the summer the concession is open Sunday through Thursday 10 a.m. to 6 p.m., and Friday, Saturday and holidays 10 a.m. to 8 p.m., unless otherwise posted.
 724-668-0044

-Fishing: The 78-acre Keystone Lake has warm and cold water fishing, with trout stockings throughout the year.
-Warm-water fish are largemouth bass, tiger muskellunge, northern pike, black crappie, yellow perch, carp and brown bullhead catfish.
+Fishing: The 78-acre Keystone Lake has warm water and cold water fishing, with trout stockings throughout the year.
+Warmwater fish are largemouth bass, tiger muskellunge, black crappie, yellow perch, carp and brown bullhead catfish.
 A fishing area by the spillway is ADA accessible.
 Fishing is prohibited at the beach, boat launches and mooring areas.
-Abandoned mine drainage limits the fishing quality in the stream below the dam.
+Keystone Lake is a Big Bass Lake and special regulations apply.

 Hunting and Firearms: About half of Keystone State Park is open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, squirrel, pheasant and grouse.
 Hunting on the lake and surrounding area is prohibited.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.